THE MILITARY NURSING SERVICES

 A brief look at a the Royal Red Cross decoration and how its prestige was eroded during the Great War in an effort to reward women for their services to nursing

-A newly-written article explaining the background to the different nursing services working under the auspices of the War Office, caring for the British Expeditionary Force during the Great War.
-This article has recently been published on the website of the Western Front Association
+A newly-written article explaining the background to the different nursing services working under the auspices of the War Office, caring for the British Expeditionary Force during the Great War published on the website of the Western Front Association

 At the start of the Great War Queen Alexandra's Imperial Military Nursing Service was just three hundred members strong.
 These women were to form the heart of the wartime nursing service, but who were they and what was their background?
 This article supplies information and some statistics on the army's elite group of early twentiety century nurses.